objectfoo/js-style/guide.md

     };

     function toggleProp() {

-        /*jshint validthis: true*/  // <-- using 'this' ok for this function this.prop = !!this.prop;    // <-- jshint: possible strict mode violation
+        // make using 'this' ok for this function /*jshint validthis: true*/

+        // so this doesn't cause a JsHint error this.prop = !!this.prop;
     }

     toggleProp.apply(module);